-The Montgomery Row townhouse project is currently under construction in the middle of the office park, at the corner of Fernwood Road and Rock Spring Drive.
-The 168 townhouses at Montgomery Row are nearly completed.
+The Montgomery Row townhomes are in the middle of the office park, at the corner of Fernwood Road and Rock Spring Drive.
 Other than these 168 townhouses, all of the properties in this cluster are developed with office buildings and their associated structured and surface parking.

 Rock Spring is still a viable employment center, and has the potential to be strengthened and fortified if new uses are introduced to the area that help create a more vibrant, interesting, and marketable location.
-The new townhouses being built in the center of the office park are the first non-office use in the area, a transition that provides land use diversity.
+The new townhouses in the center of the office park are the first non-office use in the area, a transition that provides land use diversity.
 Implementation of the approved, pipeline projects, situated on both sides of the office park, would contribute significantly to enhancing Rock Spring as a business location by bringing more activities and amenities to the area.

-At the time of the 1992 North Bethesda/Garrett Park Master Plan, the Rock Spring office park was zoned with several single-purpose office zones: Commercial, Office Park (C-P), Office Building, Moderate Intensity (O-M), and Technology and Business Park (I-3).
+At the time of the 1992 North Bethesda/ Garrett Park Master Plan, the Rock Spring office park was zoned with several singlepurpose office zones: Commercial, Office Park (C-P), Office Building, Moderate Intensity (O-M), and Technology and Business Park (I-3).
 As a result of the 2014 Zoning Rewrite, these zones were combined into the Employment Office (EOF) Zone, which is the zoning of the office park today.
-(See Figure 11.)
+(See Figures 8 and 12.)